David Berkowitz's apartment

 Sam Carr's house

-Carr had a black Labrador retriever called "Harvey", which Berkowitz reportedly hated because it kept barking.
+Carr had a black Labrador retriever named Harvey, which Berkowitz reportedly hated because it kept barking.

 On one occasion, he shot the dog and wounded it.

 Following his arrest, he claimed that the demon inside Harvey had ordered him to kill.
-However, he later admitted that this story was nonsense.
+However, he later admitted that he had concocted this story for his insanity defense.

 Coordinates: 40.946537, -73.896379